VCauthon/Summary-Docker/src/docs/2-theory.md

 - `LINUX`: The socket is in `/var/run/docker.sock`
 - `WINDOWS`: The socket is in `\pipe\docker_engine`

-> When using Linux, sometimes, we have to give privileges to that socket to allow the sending of requests by the Docker engine.
+> __NOTE__: When using Linux, sometimes, we have to give privileges to that socket to allow the sending of requests by the Docker engine.
 This is why, in some distros, we have to execute the command `sudo chmod 666 /var/run/docker.sock` to allow the use of Docker in the current computer.

 The daemon receives the request, interprets it as a request to create a new container and passes it to containerd.
 Remember that the daemon doesn't contain any code to create containers. __runc interface with the OS kernel to pull together all the constructs necessary to create a container__.